We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

 What Other Forms of Media or Content Marketing Are Most Effective in Support of a Blog?

 The highest-earning bloggers do more than just blog.
+They also use other types of content marketing.

 Higher-income bloggers publish video, use paid promotion, and collaborate with others much more frequently than sub-$50K earners do.